MetLife/VeracodeCommunitySCA/README.md

 # Veracode Community Software Composition Analysis (SCA) Azure DevOps Extension

+This project is community contributed and is not supported by Veracode.
+For a list of supported projects, please visit Veracode.com.

 ## Overview

 Seamlessly integrate Veracode Agent-Based SCA scans with Azure DevOps build or release pipelines.
 Please note, the Agent-Based scan method is not the same thing as the "Upload and Scan" Method.
 You can find an overview of each method on Veracode's website [here](https://help.veracode.com/reader/9nOkCbEfhLEzMgzr2zCv5Q/8ogXM1j_wRm_AYmyKdrdoQ).